Lugard Road, SE15

 Following a series of meetings with a national homelessness charity, we were appointed to help with a programme designed to assist young people, who have a history or who are at risk of homelessness, to live independently.

-Using off-site modular construction techniques, to deliver carefully designed micro-living, where each young person got their own self-contained flat measuring 20sqm, the philosophy of the scheme is predicated on providing a new type of medium-term transitional housing at a cost of up to one third of a person's earnings.
+Using off-site modular construction techniques, we have designed self-contained 20sqm micro-living flats for these young people.
+The philosophy of the scheme is predicated on providing a new type of medium-term transitional housing at a cost of up to one third of a person's earnings.

 The landmark scheme for this project is located in Southwark, transforming a site already owned by the charity, into 33 of these modular homes for young people with low or no support needs.
 Architecturally, two three-storey blocks have been designed, creating a safe space in between for landscaping and external amenity, as well as providing external deck access to the modules.